2023 Turkey–Syria earthquakes: In Turkey

 Mass burials occurred in Kahramanmaraş for more than 5,000 bodies.
 A city official said the mass grave would eventually be the burial ground for 10,000 bodies.
-The Interior Ministry later confirmed 941 buildings were totally collapsed.
-In Elbistan, 924 people died and 1,825 were injured.
-An estimated 2,000 buildings were destroyed.
-At Ordekdede, a village in Pazarcik District, almost all single-story buildings were decimated.
-None of the 140 houses in the village were structurally stable.
-Thirty-four people died in the village.
+Around 75 percent of the city's buildings were damaged or destroyed.
+In Türkoğlu, 1,171 buildings collapsed and 4,500 others required demolition.
+At least 413 people were killed, 379 were injured and 872 buildings collapsed in Pazarcık District.
+At Ordekdede, a village in the district, 34 people died and almost all single-story buildings were decimated, with none of the village's 140 houses structurally stable.

+In Elbistan, 1,038 people died, 3,000 were injured and 2,000 buildings were destroyed.
 At least 11 people died, 107 houses were destroyed and 70 percent of the building stock were damaged in Ekinözü.
 In Afşin, at least 180 people died.
 At least 335 buildings including 90 in the city center were destroyed.
 The Afşin-Elbistan Thermal Power Plant was also damaged.
-In Ericek, a village in Göksun with a population of about 2,500 people, 86 died.
+In Ericek, a village in Göksun, 95 percent of homes were affected and 152 died.
+In Nurhak, there were around 200 deaths and all houses were severely damaged.